ypcmadeline/inputfile/README.md

 REQUIREMENTS
 ------------

-This module requires the following modules:
+This project requires the following modules:

  * pyQT5
  * numpy